How to Upload Photos to Google Drive and Share a Link

 -

-Paste the link into an email, chat message, or document.
-When the recipient opens it, they can view the photo or folder in Google Drive at full quality.
-If you shared a folder, they can download photos one by one or download the folder as a zip file.
+When the recipient opens the link, they can view and download the photos at full quality.
+If you shared a folder, they can download individual photos or the entire folder as a zip file.

-To stop sharing later, change General access back to Restricted.
+Note: To stop sharing later, change General access back to Restricted.
 This stops the link from working for anyone who has it.

 Uploading the Photo or Folder